Ductwork: Yes, most homes have it, but as long as your HVAC system has a high energy efficiency rating, it doesn’t really matter, right?

 What is Ductwork?

-Ductwork is like a highway for air throughout your home, taking in air at specific locations, heating or cooling it and sending it back through your vents.
-It sounds simple enough, but ensuring good airflow, even pressure distribution and efficient air delivery with a forced-air system is quite a challenge.
+It sounds simple enough, but ensuring good airflow, even pressure distribution, and efficient air delivery with a forced-air system is quite a challenge.
 The average home loses 20-40% of conditioned air to leaks before it reaches the vent.

 Ductwork comes in a variety of materials including metals, fiberglass, and flexible plastics, and in a wide array of shapes that can service any type of home.